 Researchers suspect that other specific genes in individual breast cancers can be identified.
 Once discovered, it’s possible that treatments can be developed to target those specific genes.

-Genomic tests such as the Oncotype DX, MammaPrint, and Mammostrat tests can detect certain genes in breast cancer cells.
-By measuring the levels of specific genes, these tests calculate a recurrence score.
+Genomic tests analyze certain genes in breast cancer cells.
+By measuring the activity levels of specific genes, these tests calculate a recurrence score.
 The higher the recurrence score, the more likely the cancer is to come back.
-Looking at the cancer's other characteristics AND genomic test results can help predict the risk of cancer coming back in people diagnosed with early-stage, node-negative breast cancer.
-This information can help women and their doctors decide if chemotherapy is necessary after surgery and radiation therapy.
+Looking at the cancer's other characteristics AND genomic test results can help predict the risk of cancer coming back.
+This information can help women and their doctors decide other treatments after surgery would be beneficial.

 Researchers hope to develop tests that can give us a fuller, more complete picture of a cancer tumor's genetic makeup.
 Then treatments can be prescribed that are personalized for each cancer.